vekatze/neut/book/src/lsp-support.md

 - Jump to definition
 - Find references
 - Format on save (+ remove unused imports)
-- Show the type of a symbol
+- Show the type of a variable
 - Highlight symbols

+Below are screencasts of them.

 ### Lint